logos-co/nomos-node/nomos-services/network/README.md

 > message at all, or just being idle.
 Unobservability conceals the activity patterns of users and adds idle
 > users to the anonymity set.
 Unobservability is achieved through the use of "cover" (or "dummy") traffic ...

-We may need to adopt cover traffic modules from [Nym](https://github.com/nymtech/nym).
+We may need to adopt cover (dummy) traffic modules from [Nym](https://github.com/nymtech/nym).

 ### Technical considerations

 - Better mixnet topology management?
+- Better mixnet transport between mixnodes, instead of establishing TCP conns every time
-- Point-to-point message delivery instead of gossipsub, for some message types
+- Direct p2p message delivery instead of gossipsub, for some message types (such as `VoteMsg`)
+  - Direct p2p messaging requires the `NodeId <> IPAddr` mapping.
+    - For example, a certain node (or routing nodes) should know the IP address of `Node P` in its parent committee to send a `VoteMsg`.
+    - But, we don't want to reveal the `NodeId <> IPAddr` mapping to anyone for the consensus node privacy.
+We need to investigate how we can achieve the direct p2p messaging without compromising the consensus node privacy.
+  - This topic is not related with mixnet directly, but we need to think if we can leverage mixnet to solve this issue.
 - TDB